AppliedProject2024/IDontKnowMyDocumentAI/README.md

 ## Cloning and running locally
 To run StudyBuddy-AI locally the following considerations must be taken.
 - Python version: 3.12.10
-- Packages: Outlined in 'requirmenst.txt' and can be installed using: 'pip install -r requirments.txt'
+- Packages: Outlined in 'requirements.txt and can be installed using: 'pip install -r requirements.txt'
 - Backend: The backend API must be running in order to run the frontend this can be done by following the steps in the backend repository.
+Once the Backend is up and running set check the 'Example.env' file here you will find a variable called API_URL you will need to add the backends url in here.
 - Run: Run the development server using : streamlit run Main.py

+## Deployed application:
+Rather then going to the hastle of cloning this application simply visit the deployed version [here](https://studybuddyai-frontend.onrender.com)